mhkeller/layercake/src/content/guide/99-helper-functions.md

 */
 ```

-Returns an object whose keys are the field names specified as the first item in the key group array followed by an array of `[min, max]`.
+Returns an object matching the keys in the `fields` argument and whose value is an array of `[min, max]`.

 This function will also work on strings, which is useful if your data fields are date-time strings like `'2020-03-09T18:00:00'`.

-You can also return an array if you have an object with keys where each one is more logically associated with the min or the max like this:
+The accessor functions can also return an array.
+This is useful if you want to scan multiple keys per object:

 ```js
 const timeData = [{ start: 0, end: 1 }, { start: -10000, end: 0 }];